Four Seasons Hotel, Washington, D.C.

-It’s time to "go green" for your next meeting, convention or event in the nation's capital.
+It’s time to "go green" for your next meeting, convention or event in the Washington, DC Region

 Companies are increasingly adopting sustainable practices, energy-efficient lighting and reusable products to reduce their carbon footprints and save costs.
-Their efforts benefit meeting planners considering Washington, DC, which is a destination that boasts multiple key industries and shares a common vision for a sustainable planet as the world’s first LEED Platinum city according to the U.S. Green Building Council.
+Their efforts benefit meeting planners considering the Washington metropolitan area, which is a destination that boasts multiple key industries and shares a common vision for a sustainable planet as the world’s first LEED Platinum city according to the U.S. Green Building Council.
 Check out the variety of sustainable spaces the city boasts in each quadrant.

 Right Proper Brewing Company is run completely on solar power, producing almost all of the company’s consumed electricity.
 As part of their leadership’s focus on the local community and their Brookland neighbors, the independent craft brewery wanted to minimize its environmental impact.
 For a brewery, this means returning to the roots of brewing.
 Right Proper proudly says “our beer starts and ends with the sun.”
 The company also uses LED lights in the tasting rooms and production facilities and gives spent grain away for free to local farmers.